MultyXu/particle_filter/1d_particle_filter.md

    3. after process every particle, do a resampling
    4. take the highly weight particles, and generate new samples around those particles
 3. Advance time step, moving the plane and the particles by the control (3m/s)
 4. repeat 2 and 3 until find good estimation

+### sampling
+really simple sampling:
+  1. calculate the total weight and normalize it from 0 to 1
+  2. sample the 1/M (M is the number of particles you want to get)
+  3. check which interval the point lies in low variance resampling